axvr/raider.vim/README.md

 ## Ports

-An incomplete GNU Emacs port can be found on the [`contrib` branch](https://github.com/axvr/raider.vim/blob/contrib/emacs/raider-theme.el).
+An Alacritty theme and GNU Emacs port can be found on the [`contrib` branch](https://github.com/axvr/raider.vim/blob/contrib/emacs/raider-theme.el).